dbpedia/RDF2text-GAN/README.md

 In order to reproduce the experiments, you will need to execute the following command from the command prompt, from the director where *requirements.txt* file exists.
 - ``` pip install -r requirements.txt ```

-The processed data files (for both .json and .xml format corpus) have been provided under the transformers/data directory. \n To generate custom data files, you may use the xml & json parser scripts, under the data_utils directory.
+The processed data files (for both .json and .xml format corpus) have been provided under the transformers/data directory.

+To generate custom data files, you may use the xml & json parser scripts, under the data_utils directory.

-**In order to recreate the final results, you will need to download \n the model weights for the discriminator and the generator, made available [here](https://drive.google.com/drive/folders/1BL3bMgfbSbYABHZuQpvDxi-lNwsnmXQI?usp=sharing)**
+**In order to recreate the final results, you will need to download the model weights for the discriminator and the generator, made available [here](https://drive.google.com/drive/folders/1BL3bMgfbSbYABHZuQpvDxi-lNwsnmXQI?usp=sharing)**